 - Foreign companies, whether they are established or not in the EU.
 They will have the obligation to register for VAT in France.

-The amount of VAT due on importation (auto-liquidated / reverse charged) will be pre-filled by the tax authorities on the VAT return in France on the 14th of each month.
-For this reason, it will not be possible to file the VAT return before this date (companies with imports are concerned).
+The amount of VAT due on importation (auto-liquidated / reverse charged) is pre-filled by the tax authorities on the VAT return in France on the 14th of each month.
+For this reason, it is not be possible to file the VAT return before this date (companies with imports are concerned).
 This amount must be verified and possibly corrected, and then the VAT return must be filed no later than the 24th of each month (which follows the month of imports).

 You are concerned if :